DRuggeri/OSSClass/2019-Spring-WashU.md

 * Sprint 4 retro
 * Plan and outline sprint 5
 * Check-in:
+  * Client has reviewed MVP and provided feedback
-  * Integration of code pieces should be under way
+  * Integration of code pieces should be well under way
   * Test cases should be in place for units
+  * Plan to integrate client feedback into project
 * **Homework**: Read [Chapter 3 - Mailing Lists/Message Forums](http://producingoss.com/en/message-forums.html)

 ### Mon Apr 1